 We went back to the house and I went to bed, my perfectly unscathed glasses on the nightstand.
 Alan tucked me in.
 “How long did it take for you to get to me after I fell?”
 I asked. “

 About two seconds.”
 He looked at me lovingly, and like he was seeing a miracle.

 When he left, I thanked God for the marvelous angel who’d softened my descent.
 My eyelids fluttered.
 It was midday, but all I wanted was to sleep, and dream.
 “For He will give His angels charge over you.”
 Had Psalm 91 made the difference?
 Had this “covering” prayer covered me, keeping me safe?
 The fall had shocked me, my body needing to rest and recover, but come evening, makeup dabbled around and over the bridge of my nose masked my redness.
 In less than a week, I was normal.

 The incident humbled me, especially after seeing pictures of two Facebook friends who had similar falls.
 Looking at their battered, purple, and swollen photos, I knew this should have been me.
 Both required ambulances, hospital care, and a fairly lengthy recuperation.
-Before I fell, I’d never heard a story of someone falling like this.
+Before I fell, I’d never heard a story of someone I knew falling face first on asphalt.

 However, another baffling episode lay ahead.
 It would leave me equally befuddled and amazed.

-It was just over a month later, late one evening.
-I was making a cup of magnesium tea, topping the cup of magnesium powder with boiling water.
+Just over a month later, late one evening, I was making a cup of magnesium tea, topping it with boiling water.
 Except on this night, distracted by my cat, I poured the roiling liquid over my hand.
 I shrieked and Alan came running.

 “Put your hand under cold water!”
 He flipped on the tap and my hand was immediately soothed.
 Five, eight, ten minutes . . . every time I pulled it out, my skin felt like it was on fire.